 - Keep authentication current and monitor DMARC reports for failures

-Unlike Gmail, Microsoft doesn't publish explicit sender requirements, but the principles of good email hygiene apply universally: authenticate properly, send wanted mail, maintain your list, and respond quickly when problems emerge.
+With Microsoft now enforcing explicit sender requirements alongside Gmail and Yahoo, the principles of good email hygiene are universal: authenticate properly, send wanted mail, maintain your list, and respond quickly when problems emerge.
+Senders who adopt a compliance-first mindset across all providers will spend far less time troubleshooting junk placement.